lineality/story_rpg_platform/README.md

 I remember when I was young playing a quasi-board-game called (I think) 'Vikings and Barbarians'.
 It was in part a board game with pieces and logic rules, and in part an entirely physical-empirical game of building physical structures (with physical blocks) to withstand physical impacts.

-While there is a side-genre of 'bridge simulator' games, it is strange that empirical architecture is so rarely an element of story-based games (that otherwise seem to fail to add 'mini-games' that usually have nothing to do with the whole and are arbitrary filler).
+While there is a side-genre of 'bridge simulator' games, it is strange that empirical architecture is so rarely an element of story-based games (that otherwise seem to fail to meaningfully add 'mini-games,' instead adding non-sequitor games that no clear connection to the whole and are (blatantly) arbitrary filler).

 ### Cloud Punk
 Mix of side-scroll pixel and 3D map, good music, very good integration of story and world-puzzles.
 An example of a clear minimal scope: one thing (or few things done well

+Notes: some of the voice-acting was exceptionally bad, to the point that maybe that was deliberate? (maybe another part of the argument about how voice-acting maybe too expensive)

 ### Plants vs. Zombies